 If a family member notices signs of abuse, they should report their concerns through proper channels in the nursing home administration and should get the authorities involved if necessary.
 Florida has strict nursing home laws regarding the high standard of care expected from nursing homes, and if abuse is prevalent in a nursing home, the establishment may be liable for damages.

-Let a St. Petersburg Nursing Home Abuse Attorney Help
+Let a Nursing Home Abuse Lawyer Help